-As we start the New Year, you are gunning to up your radio game and achieve a more professional sound, all whilst feeling like a pro in your own designated space.
+As you start the New Year, you’re no doubt gunning to up your radio game and achieve a more professional sound, all whilst feeling like a pro in your own designated space.
 You have acquired the SAM Broadcaster software, you have stream hosting, and you are DJing for an internet radio station.
 Now you have finally decided to take the next step in your venture by improving your home radio studio.

 Perhaps you have been contemplating it for a while, unsure of whether or not you could swing it.
 As it turns out, this next pursuit doesn’t have to be too much of a hassle, though it will require some work.
 We are here to share some nifty tips and cost-effective ways for you to improve your basic home radio studio.